jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

     - question: Are surgical acts performed in the mouth very painful?
       answer: "<p>The evolution that Dentistry has experienced in recent decades allows us to affirm that, under normal conditions, the discomfort associated with any surgical act is truly small.
-Although all oral surgery procedures are essentially invasive, the reality is that the postoperative period is perfectly controllable.
+Although all Oral Surgery procedures are essentially invasive, the reality is that the postoperative period is perfectly controllable.
 The application of an effective anesthetic technique, of a controlled surgical act and the adoption of an adequate postoperative protocol, will